John-Lin/ovs-cni/README.md

 ```
 $ ./build.sh
 ```
-and the binary will come out in the `/bin` directory.
+and the binary will come out in the `/bin` directory and you can find `ovs` and `centralip`.
+The `ovs` is the main CNI plugin and the `centralip` is the CNI plugin for different IPAM usage.
+If you want to use `ETCD` to centralizaed manage the IP address, you should also copy the `centralip` binary to the CNI directory and modify the config to use it.

 ```
 $ sudo ip netns add ns1